Jatta (film)

 Jatta (ಜಟ್ಟ) is a 2013 Indian Kannada-language thriller drama film directed by B. M. Giriraj.
 It stars Kishore and Sukrutha Wagle in lead roles.
 Kishore plays the role of a forest guard whose wife elopes with a tourist and he becomes involved in a clash of beliefs and ideologies with a feminist who he chains in his isolated forest home.
 The film won critical acclaim for its story and the portrayal of characters from critics and filmgoers.
-The film is an inspiration from Hollywood movie "Black Snake Moan" (2006).